 The applicant wishing to remove a Live Oak tree must state in writing that such activity will enhance the health, safety and welfare of the public, or otherwise benefit the public interest and the applicant must offer evidence to that effect.
 The Landscape Inspector is empowered to issue or deny the permit based on the application and the evidence.
 Prior to the issuance of a tree removal permit the applicant must submit a plan or written statement offering evidence of compliance with the tree replacement provisions of this Article.

 Upon submission of a tree removal permit, administrative removal shall only be permitted if both a Louisiana-licensed arborist and the Landscape Inspector jointly determine, in writing, that the tree is dead, terminally diseased, or poses an imminent hazard to public safety or property that cannot be mitigated by other less impactful means.
-Additionally, administrative approval shall be permitted where site-specific conditions require a tree to be within the proposed building footprint, without alternative building placement, making its preservation unfeasible.
+Additionally, Planning and Zoning approval shall be required where site-specific conditions require a tree to be within the proposed building footprint, without alternative building placement, making its preservation unfeasible.

 During any construction, development, or land-disturbing activity, all Live Oak trees shall be safeguarded pursuant to the Vegetation Protection Zone Barrier requirements of Section 9.2.5.3.